FreeAndFair/NLP/phrases/README.md

 This tool depends upon Python2 and a few C and Python libraries.
 See the first step below.

-Note that one must be careful about OS X installations, given the built-in Python2 is not a satisfactory version for this tooling.
-We recommend replacing the built-in Python2 with brew's via `pyenv`.
+Note that one must be careful about macOS installations, which no longer include Python 2.
+We recommend using Homebrew's `pyenv` (and, indeed, these instructions assume a working Homebrew installation).

-0. Install distribution-level dependencies (Ubuntu/Debian example here)
+0. Install distribution-level dependencies
- - `$ sudo apt install build-essential libpoppler-cpp-dev pkg-config python3-venv`
+ - Ubuntu/Debian: `$ sudo apt install build-essential libpoppler-cpp-dev libmagic-dev
+   pkg-config python3-venv`
+ - macOS: `$ brew install poppler libmagic`
 1. `brew install pyenv pyenv-virtualenv` (v2.4.10 is latest as of this writing)
 3. `pyenv install 3.12.5` (v3.12.5 is the latest release of Python3)
 4. `pyenv install 2.7.18` (v2.7.18 is the final release of Python2)